The Long Island Seed Project

 We enjoy these fit in your palm-sized single serving size instant salads.
 Soft heads known for their buttery goodness and a crispy heart are desirable traits as well as the ease of producing a good crop.
 Kids love to make their own salads from the tiny heads.
 Although seed is readily available, we produce our own quality seed since it's so easy to do.
 A nice sustainable variety for us.
 (200 seeds)

-MIX- Asian Wraper Lettuces
+Asian Wraper Lettuce

 Family: Chenopodiaceae (The Goosefoot Family)